kzw/stalk/README.md

 can be written as a python class module and installed under `/path/to/site-packages/stalk/rw` folder.
 One can consult the module `command_plugin.py` in the same folder as an example.
-It needs `run()` method which will call with `root` folder path as its lone argument.
-The plugin should inherit from `BasePlugin` class in `stalk.rw.base_plugin` module;
-although it currently does not check this inheritance.
+It needs `run()` method which is called with `root` folder path as its lone argument.
+The plugin should inherit from `BasePlugin` class in `stalk.rw.base_plugin` module although it currently does not check this inheritance.

 ## compatibility

-python version 2.6 or higher is required to use *stalk*; it has been tested in linux with python versions 2.6 and 2.7 and Mac OS X with python 2.7.
+python version 2.6.6 or higher is required to use *stalk*; it has been tested in linux with python versions 2.6.6, 2.6.8, and 2.7 and Mac OS X with python 2.7.

 ## installation

-### Centos 6 variant systems (including EC2 with AWS supplied images)
+### Centos 6 variant systems (including EC2/AWS linux release from 2010 to 2013)

             $ sudo yum install http://repo.vrane.com/yum/c6/yum-repo.rpm
             $ sudo yum install stalk